sphinx-doc/sphinx/doc/usage/configuration.rst

    :type: :code-py:`str`
    :default: :code-py:`'index'`

+   The :term:`document name` of the root document.

-   Sphinx builds a tree of documents based on the :rst:dir:`toctree` directives contained within the source files.
+   Starting with the root document, Sphinx builds a tree of documents from :rst:dir:`toctree` directives within the source files.
-   This sets the name of the document containing the master ``toctree`` directive, and hence the root of the entire tree.
 Example:

    .. code-block:: python

-      master_doc = 'contents'
+      root_doc = 'contents'

    .. versionchanged:: 2.0
       Default is :code-py:`'index'` (previously :code-py:`'contents'`).

    .. versionadded:: 4.0
-      The :confval:`!root_doc` alias.
+      :confval:`!master_doc` was renamed to :confval:`!root_doc`.
+The name :confval:`!master_doc` will still be supported for backward compatibility.

 .. confval:: source_encoding
    :type: :code-py:`str`